gcb2018/carlobloks2/content/resume.md

 Curious what others [say about me](/testimonials/)?

-As a Digital Product Owner I have a 8+ year track record in leading and managing cross-functional Agile / Scrum teams in various startup and large corporate organisations on an international level.
+As a Digital Product Owner I have an 8+ year track record in leading and managing cross-functional Agile / Scrum teams in various startup and large corporate organisations on an international level.

 I have a thorough understanding of the digital landscape - both technical & commercial - and my curiosity drives me to keep seeking continuously for opportunities that optimise and improve UI / UX and online sales as well as developing the most intuitive digital experiences.
 I know how to maximize value for your users.